 I’m concerned that someone may use my minor child’s identification information fraudulently and I want to take precautions.
 How can I request a security freeze on a minor’s credit file?

-You can request a copy of your child’s credit report by following the instructions at in Experian’s online fraud center.
-Simply click on the link to “Minor Child Instructions,” complete the form and mail it along with the specified documentation to the address provided.
+You can request a copy of your child’s credit report by following the instructions at in Experian’s Fraud Center.

 If there is no credit report for your child, Experian will provide a notice to the effect.
 If there is a credit file, we will provide a copy of the report to you.
 Instructions to contact Experian for assistance are included with the report.
 A representative will be able to help you add fraud alert or freeze the child’s credit file.